dadamvince/dadamvince.github.io/_projects/4_project.md

 through time.</p>

 div
-{text-align:justify/left/right/center;
+{text-align:justify;
-text-justify:
+text-justify: inter-word;
-This project is part of an international network of research with the goal of investigating the digital currencies in central banks.
-The Laboratoire d'Economie Rouen Normandie ([LERN](https://lern.univ-rouen.fr/le-laboratoire-0)) of the University of Rouen leads this general project.
 }
+<div>This project is part of an international network of research with the goal of investigating the digital currencies in central banks.
+The Laboratoire d'Economie Rouen Normandie ([LERN](https://lern.univ-rouen.fr/le-laboratoire-0)) of the University of Rouen leads this general project.</div>